py5coding/py5book/developer/how_does_py5_work.md

         time.sleep(1 / frame_rate)
 ```

 In fact, if you look at the [initial commit of the py5 project](https://github.com/py5coding/py5generator/blob/636712b1c786eee67a6e1cbec9d59d2a25afb0e8/packages/py5generator/py5generator/templates/py5_init_template.py), you can see this is very close to what py5 actually did.
 (Note that this early version of py5 also used modified Processing Library code that was never checked in.)
 Observe that with this approach, Python is managing the animation thread.
-This approach could in fact create runable py5 Sketches.
+Remarkably, this could in fact create runnable py5 Sketches.
 There were, however, many problems.
 Two of the most critical were:

 * There's no way to trigger mouse and keyboard events
 * The OpenGL renderers `P2D` and `P3D` always crashed

 The problem with the OpenGL renderers had to do with something called a "context thread."
-Bottom line, only one thread is allowed to make OpenGL calls, and there is no way to make that thread be the Python thread this early version of py5 was using to call the user's `draw()` function in a loop.
+The bottom line is only one thread is allowed to make OpenGL calls, and there is no way to make that thread be the Python thread this early version of py5 was using to call the user's `draw()` function in a loop.
 I tried everything I could think of to get OpenGL to work.
 As this work was done during the first month of COVID lockdowns, I had a lot of time to experiment.
 Nevertheless, this approach was not and could not be successful.

 ## How py5 Actually Works